AdobeDocs/advertising.sv-SE/help/creative/creative-libraries/creative-settings-dynamic.md

 ## Annonsmall

-**[!UICONTROL Ad Template]:** Annonsmallen som annonserna ska skapas från.&lt;!— även ett alternativ för att ladda upp en egen annonsmall — måste du lägga till specifikationerna för det —>
+**[!UICONTROL Ad Template]:** Annonsmallen som annonserna ska skapas från.<!-- also an option to upload your own ad template.
+Need to add the specs for that -->

-**[!UICONTROL Number of offers (Max 50)]:** Antalet erbjudanden som kan skapas för varje annons.&lt;!— Klargör detta - är detta frekvensbegränsningen (max antal gånger en annons kan användas)? —>
+**[!UICONTROL Number of offers (Max 50)]:** Antalet erbjudanden som kan skapas för varje annons.<!-- Clarify this: is this the frequency cap (max number of times an ad may be served)? -->

 ## Kataloger

-**[!UICONTROL Template]:** Den feed-mall som ska användas för att skapa annonserna.&lt;!— även ett alternativ för att överföra en egen feed-mall — måste du lägga till specifikationerna för det —>
+**[!UICONTROL Template]:** Den feed-mall som ska användas för att skapa annonserna.<!-- also an option to upload your own feed template.
+Need to add the specs for that -->

-**\[Kataloger\]**: En eller flera av de angivna annonserarnas kataloger som annonser ska genereras från.&lt;!— även ett alternativ för att överföra din egen katalog (Kan du inte hitta den katalog du behöver?
-Ladda ned en mall, skapa en egen och ladda upp den från din enhet.) — need to add the specfor that —>
+**\[Kataloger\]**: En eller flera av de angivna annonserarens kataloger som annonser ska genereras från.<!-- also an option to upload your own catalog (Can't find the Catalog you need?
+Download a template, create your own, and upload it from your device.).
+Nneed to add the specs for that -->

 ### [!UICONTROL Attributes Mapping]